supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 ![forgot-password-enter-email](./forgot-password-enter-email.png)

-If you enter your email and press the Email Me button, you should receive a link to reset your password on the entered email:
+If you enter your email and press the "Email Me" button, you should receive a link to reset your password on the entered email:

 ![reset-password-link-inbox](./reset-password-link-inbox.png)